-South Africa Travel Guide - Visa Requirements
+South Africa Travel Guide - Visa Requirements for Visitors

-Visa Requirements Guide
+Visa Requirements for South Africa

-General information on South African Visas
+General information about South African Visas

 Visitors’ visas are for international travellers (citizens of other countries) who have permanent residence outside South Africa and who wish to visit the country on a temporary basis for tourism or business purposes for a period of 90 days or less.